GeneralLeeInept/inept/README.md

 Uses the STB single header libraries under the public domain license.
 See extern/stb/stb.h.

 Uses zlib under the zlib license.
 See extern/zlib/zlib.h.

+Uses the OggVorbis software codec source by the Xiph foundation.
+See extern/ogg/COPYING and extern/vorbis/COPYING.